 National Endowment for the Humanities "New Voices" Playwriting Competition -- Winner, 1975.

-Don Daglow is the only executive in the history of the industry to lead development teams on every generation of the first 30 years of video game consoles, from the Intellivision to the era of the PS3, the 360 and the Wii.
+Don Daglow is the only executive in the history of the games industry to lead development teams on every generation of the first three decades of video game consoles, and he has worked on projects on every platform generation from the Intellivision in 1980 to the PS4 today.
 Electronic Games has called him "one of the best-known and respected producers in the history of the field,"